svtk/AtomicKotlinCourse/Introduction to Objects/Variable Argument Lists/Exercise 2/task.md

-Write a function `printArgs()` with a `String` as the first parameter, and a `vararg` parameter of `Int` as the second parameter. `printArgs()` displays its arguments on the console: first the `String`, then the `Int`s, separated by commas and surrounded by square brackets.
+Write a function `printArgs()` with a `String` as the first parameter, and a `vararg` parameter of `Int` as the second parameter. `printArgs()` displays its arguments to the console: first the `String`, then the `Int`s, separated by commas and surrounded by square brackets.

 For example, the output for `printArgs("Numbers: ", 1, 2, 3)` should be: